ork-labs/ork/docs/ROADMAP.md

 **Objective:** Implement the remaining advanced lifecycle reconcilers in the daemon.

 **Rationale:** This milestone delivers the final core execution paradigms.
-The `event_driven` reconciler enables GXO to act as a reactive server or message queue consumer, while the `scheduled` reconciler provides a robust, integrated replacement for system `cron`.
+The `event_driven` reconciler enables ORK to act as a reactive server or message queue consumer, while the `scheduled` reconciler provides a robust, integrated replacement for system `cron`.

 **Impacted Files & Detailed Changes:**